 Psychotropic and other medications can cause Mental Distress.
 Find out if a medicine you are taking or are about to take has been determined to carry this risk HERE.

 Many in 12-Step Recovery report problems with their prescribed medications.
 Many others who have had protracted medication withdrawal or legacy effects find peace and healing by attending a 12-Step meeting like Chronic Pain Anonymous.
 Find meetings for both HERE.

 The Withdrawal and Recovery Meeting (WARM) Network of groups include confidential support groups for people interested in tapering and recovering from the effects of prescribed medications.
 While we recognize that drugs have their place, our focus is on the awareness of risks, on reducing dosages, and on utilizing various alternatives.
 Many of us have taken medications as prescribed and have experienced problems as a result.
 Some of us are still on medication, while others are tapering, or have finished tapering.
 We come together to facilitate our healing and recovery.
 The only requirement for participation in a WARM group is a desire to learn about the effects of prescribed medications and how to safely manage withdrawal.
 We are each responsible for what we take from our group discussions, how we use the information, and for our own individual healing process.

-Founding members are Jennifer B. and Laurie O. Both are survivors who have had withdrawal experience.
+WARM Network creators are Jennifer B. and Laurie O, both survivors who have had withdrawal experience.
 We have no sponsors, overhead, or budget .
-Each group is fully self-supporting through its own contributions.
+Laurie Oakley is responsible for all website content.